-Looking at trust among cryptocurrencies, Intel Security has undertaken an analysis of Bitcoin to determine the likely risk to transactions made with this increasingly popular method of payment.
+Looking at trust among cryptocurrencies, McAfee has undertaken an analysis of Bitcoin to determine the likely risk to transactions made with this increasingly popular method of payment.
 In particular, we focused on the risks to the security of the network that serves the “blockchain,” the public database of all Bitcoin transactions.
 Although our research did not identify any specific risks associated with the security of the funds exchanged, we did identify risks that may affect the reliability of the blockchain itself.
 Our focus was predominantly on Bitcoin relay nodes, and the integrity of those nodes.

 Whenever these transaction relay nodes do not offer a sufficient level of integrity (for example, being a part of botnet operations), they could be used to manipulate Bitcoin transactions through route control, denial of service, or by modifying transaction protocols.
 Moreover, a botnet-controlled relay node can be monitored to reveal the identity of one party in a transaction.
 If enough relay nodes are connected by a botnet operator, it may even be possible to deanonymize the other parties.
 Further, as the blockchain and related products have evolved, vulnerabilities in software clients have cropped up.
 Attempts to exploit the Bitcoin peer-to-peer network are known in research as well as in the wild; thus the knowledge of botnet- or malware-associated peers is a concern.